Service Map¶

 -

-Custom Colors: Set the color range for the selected "Fill Metric" for service nodes.
+Customize Colors: Set the color range for the selected "Fill Metric" for service nodes.

 -

 - Node Size: There are 3 sizes for nodes.
-The maximum (Max) and minimum (Min) values of requests per second for the service are divided into three equal parts, resulting in three ranges corresponding to 3 graphic sizes.
+The maximum (Max) and minimum (Min) values of requests per second for the service are divided into three equal parts, resulting in three intervals corresponding to 3 graphic sizes.

 Note